rsanchez/json/README.markdown

 ## Warning

+Not tested with categories, Matrix and Playa yet.

 Do thoroughly test this plugin on a local or development server before using it on a production/live server!
 Since this plugin only outputs data I don't expect any damage but I will not accept any liability for any problems risen from using this plugin.